hrest-org/infra/README.md

 [S3][11] for object storage if we don't want to maintain the object store of our own, and we probably don't.
 Also, in order to keep the utilisation of these control plane VMs high, we can put some of our mission-critical services there.
-For the time being, we have the government-provided [ID][13] and bank acquring done within the API monolith, but there's room for improvement here: both may become separate services.
-In this view, none of it would ever come under load, of course as long as our Hetzner big-boys are able to consistently respond to pressure.
-At any rate, we're not looking at Google scale or anything, and would enjoy something like 10krpm.
-Also: Please remember all of it is Railgun-bound!
+For the time being, we have the government-provided [ID][13] and bank acquiring done within the API monolith, but there's room for improvement there: both may become independent services sometime along the way.
+In this view, none of them would ever come under load, of course as long as our Hetzner big-boys are able to consistently respond to pressure.
+At any rate, we're not looking at Google scale or anything; in fact, we would never exceed something like 10krpm.
+Also:
+Please remember all of it is Railgun-bound!

 I suggest we should seek simplicity if anything.